linagora/linagora.esn.calendar/doc/REST_calendar.md

 - 201 Created.
 - 400 Bad Request.
 Invalid request body or parameters.
 - 401 Unauthorized.
 The current request does not contains any valid data to be used for authentication.
 - 404 Not Found.
-The calendar id parameter is not a community id.
+The calendar id parameter is not a collaboration id.
 - 500 Internal server error.